Competitive Information Disclosure with Heterogeneous Consumer Search: Equilibrium

 \end{enumerate} \end{proposition}

-The shape of the average density $\frac{H(c)}{c}$---specifically, the evenness $h(c^M)$---is central to determining equilibrium informativeness.
-When $H$ is uniform (constant average density and the highest $h(c^M)$), all partial-purchase signals are equally profitable or unprofitable.
-In contrast, uneven distributions---with mass concentrated at specific regions and lower $h(c^M)$---lead to varying profitability of partial-purchase signals.
-Firms exploit this unevenness by targeting signals that minimize lost low-cost consumers.
-Consequently, maximal informativeness $a^M$ increases in $h(c^M)$, the evenness of the distribution.

-\begin{corollary} The maximally informative threshold $a^M$ is increasing in $h(c^M)$.
+The following result is a straightforward implication of Proposition~\ref{proposition:charcteriztion}. \begin{corollary} The maximally informative threshold $a^M$ is increasing in $\underline{h}^{avg}$.
 Among the class of distributions satisfying Assumption \ref{assumption:diag}, $a^M$ is highest in the uniform distribution. \end{corollary}

+To understand why the ``evenness'' $\underline{h}^{avg}$ of a search cost distribution determines the maximum equilibrium informativeness, consider a distribution $H$ that is uneven.
+In this case, the interim demand under an upper censorship distribution also becomes uneven, as demonstrated in Figures~\ref{fig:upper_censorship_D}~and~\ref{fig:maximally}.
+Thus, firms have higher incentives to exploit the unevenness by offering a partial-purchase signal that captures a large mass of high-cost consumers while minimizing the loss of forgoing low-cost consumers.
+As $\underline{h}^{avg}$ increases, such deviations become less profitable.

-Importantly, the monotonic relationship between the maximal informativeness and $h(c^M)$ is independent of the prior match value distribution $F$.
+Importantly, the monotonic relationship between the maximal informativeness and $\underline{h}^{avg}$ is independent of the prior match value distribution $F$.
 When comparing two cost distributions $H_1$ and $H_2$, the relative informativeness of equilibrium is determined solely by their intrinsic properties and remains unaffected by $F$.
 Similarly, the optimal segmentation $c^M$ of low- and high-cost consumers depends solely on the distribution $H$.
+Furthremore, $\underline{h}^{avg}$ is easily identifiable through a graphical approach (see Figure~\ref{fig:maximal_H}): it corresponds exactly to the slope of the lowest tangent line passing through the origin and supporting the distribution $H$.
+This intuitive graphical interpretation provides a simple and effective method to determine and compare maximal informativeness across different cost distributions.
 A detailed comparative static analysis regarding the role of cost distributions is provided in Section~\ref{section:comparative}.

-Practically, $h(c^M)$ is easily identifiable through a graphical approach (see Figure~\ref{fig:maximal_H}): it corresponds exactly to the slope of the lowest tangent line passing through the origin and supporting the distribution $H$.
-This intuitive graphical interpretation provides a simple and effective method to determine and compare maximal informativeness across different cost distributions.